westsider/SwiftUI_TakeHome/Readme.md

 There are 2 branches to look at.

 First I did a vanilla Swift UI imprementation on the main branch.
 I follwed Apple's user interface guideline which require clean navigation bars.
 So I did not add backgrounds to the the nav buttons.
-This would have cause the app store to reject the app.
+This would have caused the apple app store to reject this app.

 Second I did another branch called dev-viper.
 I have it working but ultimately I would like to refactor the presentor and interactor to satisfy the VIPER design pattern.